EvaFrossard/EvaFrossard.github.io/index.md

 The data required by our questionnaire is not saved and is only present locally on the viewer machine.

-Our project has a fun whilst still being serious study, contributing as positively as possible to society.
+Our project is a fun whilst being serious study, contributing as positively as possible to society.

 ### References